MetricDuck — Financial Analysis MCP server

 1. **Section mode (default)** — pass section_id for full paginated text (up to 10 chunks per page).

-2. **Outline mode** — OMIT section_id and pass accession_number to receive the filing's section TOC with ~120-char content previews per section.
-Use this when drilling into an unfamiliar Source (multi-exhibit 8-K, DEF 14A, FPI 6-K) to pick the right section by content rather than guessing from section_id.
+2. **Outline mode** — OMIT section_id, pass accession_number: returns the filing's section TOC with ~120-char previews, so you pick by content instead of guessing an id.
+Use it on an unfamiliar Source (multi-exhibit 8-K, DEF 14A, FPI 6-K).

 Use Cases: